christianparizeau/set-schedule/README.md

     npm install
     ```

+1. Get Google Places and Yelp API Keys.
+Place them in variables (maps_API_key and yelp_API_key) in a new file _keys.php in the api folder.

 1. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell